eclipsesource/tabris-js/doc/modules.md

 ### Script Modules

 Any JavaScript file may be loaded as a module.
 However, loading a module should never have any side-effects.
 Implement each module as if there is no shared global scope, even though this is not the case for compatibility reasons.
 It is also recommended not to change the state of the application on load time (except in the main module).
-Remember that each each module is loaded only once, no matter how often it is imported.
+Remember that each module is loaded only once, no matter how often it is imported.

 Instead, modules should export data (which may include functions) to be used by other modules.
 By default the export of any module is a plain, empty object.
 This object is present in the module script as a local variable called `exports`.
 It may be modified in any way by the script, for example: